How to raise a concern or make a complaint about our services

 Handle all complaints fairly, efficiently, and effectively seek to address and resolve the issue immediately and informally where possible

 Investigate further if necessary and share the outcomes of what we learn and any changes we plan to adopt to improve our services

-If you have a complaint, concern or suggestion about Fundraising, you can write to: Richard Tribe, Head of Fundraising and Communications, Jersey Hospice Care, Mont Cochon, St Helier, Jersey, JE2 3JB or click here to email.
+If you have a complaint, concern, or suggestion about Fundraising, you can write to: Cheri Strudwick, Director of Income Generation & Marketing, Jersey Hospice Care, Mont Cochon, St Helier, Jersey, JE2 3JB or click here to email.

-If you have a complaint, concern or suggestion about one our Fundraising Shops, you can write to: Yannick Fillieul, Director of Operations, Jersey Hospice Care, Mont Cochon, St Helier, Jersey, JE2 3JB or click here to email.
+If you have a complaint, concern, or suggestion about one our Fundraising Shops, you can write to: Mike Palfreman, Chief Executive, Jersey Hospice Care, Mont Cochon, St Helier, Jersey, JE2 3JB or click here to email.

 All other areas

-If you have a complaint, concern or suggestion about regarding another area, you can write to: Jersey Hospice Care, Mont Cochon, St Helier, Jersey, JE2 3JB or click here to email.
+If you have a complaint, concern, or suggestion regarding another area, you can write to: Jersey Hospice Care, Mont Cochon, St Helier, Jersey, JE2 3JB or click here to email.